MichaelKasingye/learningJavaScript/README.md

 # learningJavaScript
-this has JavaScript codes i was practicing on you can use if you like. just basic stuff
+this has JavaScript codes i was practicing, use it to support you. just basic stuff